 - More information on planning out and planting specific crops

 It’s okay if you can’t plant your items immediately!
 Store plants in a dark, cool, protected area like a shed, garage, root cellar or basement.
 Keep roots moist and protected from air, light or freezing, and follow these guidelines:

 Woody Plants (trees, shrubs, canes, vines, etc.): Unwrap the plastic bag, tuck the damp shredded paper around the roots, sprinkle with water, and re-wrap the roots in the plastic.
 Let the trunks and branches breathe while keeping the roots damp, well-drained (no standing water) and covered.

-- “Heel in” your plants in a protected cool, shady spot.
+Alternatively, if your ground is thawed and you’re not quite ready to plant in a permanent location, you may temporarily “heel in” your woody plants in a protected cool, shady spot.
 Dig a trench or turn back an appropriate amount of earth and bury the roots; tamp firmly to remove air pockets.
 Water thoroughly.
-Plant them in their permanent location as soon as possible.
+Plant them in their intended location as soon as possible.

 - If several days of cloudy or rainy weather are imminent, plant immediately.
 No further precautions are needed.

 - If the weather will be sunny, keep the roots wrapped and damp, and set the plants in partial shade for a few days to harden off.
 Plant when the new growth looks green and strong.
 The early leaves may get sunscald but the plants will send out new leaves and look normal within a few months.